CECTC/dbpack-doc/en-us/read_write_splitting.md

   By setting the interval and count for `ping` DB, DBPack will check DB status periodically.
 In upper configuration, if the `ping` failed 3 times continuously, the DB status will be updated to `Unknown`; On the other hand, if `ping` succeed 3 times continuously, the DB status will be updated to `Running`.
 There will be no traffic route to DB of `Unknown` status.

-Here is and an config example:
+Here is a config example:

 ```yaml
 executors: